 Job Title: Visiting Fellow

-Appointments will be for one month during the 2022-2023 academic year (September 1, 2022 to June 30, 2023).
+Appointments will be for one month during the 2024-2025 academic year (September 1, 2024 to June 30, 2025) or the summer (July and August) to be determined on a case-by-case basis.
 The Office of the Dean of the Faculty determines stipend on the basis of current academic rank; appointment rank at Princeton is determined on the basis of seniority and current institutional affiliation.

 Visiting Fellows will be expected to devote themselves to research and to participate regularly in the scholarly activities of the PLAS intellectual community.